Understand the customer who wants it now

-Due to the nature of the problem, quick-sale customers want information quickly.
+Due to the nature of the problem, sale orientated customers want information quickly.
 So the best way to grab their attention is using the following content formats:

 - Short, snappy and to-the-point web copy that is easily digestible- having high organic SEO is extremely helpful here, too.
 But always remember, if someone is in a super urgent hurry, they won’t want to wade through a lot of copy.